Oregon Water Resources Foundation (OWRF) Scholarship Program

 • Minimum 3.0 G.P.A (verified by transcripts)

-• Transcripts from high school and/or current college
+• Transcripts from current college

 Oregon Water Resources Foundation Scholarship Program